Pharmacists wishing to serve as preceptors must normally meet the following criteria:

 • Have a minimum of three months “on site” experience, to provide adequate familiarity with systems and patients.

-• Have completed one of the following free online preceptor education courses: Dalhousie University Preceptor eLearning Course or the University of British Columbia's Practice Educator Development Models, or other acceptable preceptor education program.
+• Have completed one of the following free online preceptor education courses: Dalhousie University Preceptor eLearning Course or the University of British Columbia's Practice Educator Development Modules, or other acceptable preceptor education program.

 • Be willing to accept responsibility for providing learning opportunities and supervising the student during the practice experience, normally through being directly involved with the student for at least half of the student's time at the practice site.